haihala/whoops-all-grapplers/docs/tasks/before locals test/SFX 2.0.md

 	- [ ] Game over
 	- [ ] Some of [[Notifications 2.0]]?
 - [ ] VA work for [[Mizku]]
-	- [ ] Grunts for various places
+	- [ ] Yells and grunts for various places
-	- [ ] Yell for Pilebunker and Rising sun
 	- [ ] Idle barks